The Williams Chorale was established in the spring of 1993. We are a nonprofit organization whose mission includes a twofold purpose:

 - Performance of Mozart’s Requiem accompanied by Thomas D. Weisflog who appears frequently with the Chicago Symphony

-- CD recordings of four concerts, including Mozart’s Requiem, two Christmas Concerts, and a Spring concert
+- CD recordings of several concerts, including Mozart’s Requiem, two Christmas Concerts, and a Spring concert

 - Annual Director’s Cup Golf Tournament

 - The opening of Concert Dress Rehearsals to those unable to attend the scheduled concert due to physical or financial reasons.

 About the Founder

 Stephen J. Fallon, co-founder of The Williams Chorale, is an energetic man of action who saw a need for such a choral organization as The Williams Chorale for the Attleboro, MA. area and took action.
 He, along with his good friend Peter J. Williams, organized the initial meeting and the Chorale was born.